apify/actor-whitepaper/pages/DATASET_SCHEMA.md

 which can be assigned a schema that ensures only objects with certain properties and types are added to the dataset.

-Note that the schema is weak, in a sense that if the schema doesn't define a property, the property can be added and have any type.
-Only properties explicitly mentioned by the schema are validated.
-This is important feature which allows extensibility.
-For example, a data deduplication actor might require on input datasets that have `uuid: String` field in objects, but not care about anything else.

 The Dataset schema can be programmatically assigned to dataset on creation or when its empty dataset, using the API.